OneCrazyCoder/MMOGamepadOverlay/README.md

 In some cases this is not desired, so you can override the new Layer's parent by including extra specifiers to commands like ``=Add Layer``, such as ``Add Layer <LayerName> to Parent`` (causes the new layer to treat the current's parent as its own), ``Add Layer <LayerName> to Grandparent`` or ``Add Layer <LayerName> to Parent +1`` (both do the same thing), or even ``Add Independent Layer <LayerName>`` to prevent it being removed automatically at all (uses [Scheme] as its parent).
 You can also use these with ``=Remove Layer``, such as a layer removing both itself and its parent with ``=Remove parent layer``.

 Note that "held" Layers (layer active only so long as are holding a button such as [Layer.Alt] from the ``L2 = Layer Alt`` example above) are NOT automatically removed when their parent is removed.
-They are only removed when the button "holding" it active (L2 in this case) is released! *In some special circumstances, they CAN be auto-replaced with an alternate "hold" layer assigned to the same button though, if that button's assignment changes via other layers being added or removed.*
+They are only removed when the button "holding" it active (L2 in this case) is released!

 There is also the more advanced Layer command Replace, such as ``Replace Layer with <LayerName>`` or ``Replace Parent/GrandParent/etc Layer with <LayerName>`` or even ``Replace All Layers with <LayerName>`` which can be used to simultaneously Remove and Add in a single Command. *Note that Replace All will **not** remove any "held" Layers!*

 In terms of actual Layer order in the stack (which affects the final button assignments, visible HUD, etc), parenting *mostly* doesn't matter, only the order the Layers were added in and what type of Layer it is.

-There are 3 types of Layers when it comes to ordering: the root [Scheme], a "normal" Layer (added with Add/Replace/Toggle), and a "held" Layer (held active by a button like).
+There are 4 types of Layers when it comes to ordering: the root [Scheme], a "normal" Layer (added with Add/Replace/Toggle), a "combo" Layer (explained later), and a "held" Layer (held active by a button).
 The basic order is [Scheme] at the bottom, followed by normal layers above it in the order added, and then held layers at the top, again in order added.
+Combo layers are always placed immediately above the top-most of their base layers.

-*The one special exception to the above ordering is normal layers added as children to a held layer, which will be sorted directly on top of their parent held layer yet beneath any other held layers that were added after their parent was.*
+There is also a special exception to the above ordering for normal layers added as children to a held layer.
+These will be sorted directly on top of their parent held layer, yet beneath any other held layers above that.

+### Combo layers

+These special layers can not be manually added, but are instead automatically added and removed whenever a combination of other layers is active.
+They can be used for more complex button combinations.
+For example, let's say you want Circle to send a different key for just pressing Circle, L2+Circle, R2+Circle, or L2+R2+Circle.
+That last one can be done with a combo layer, such as:

+    [Scheme]
+    Circle=A
+    L2 = Hold L2 layer
+    R2 = Hold R2 layer

+    [Layer.L2]
+    Circle=B

+    [Layer.R2]
+    Circle=C

+    [Layer.L2+R2]
+    Circle=D

+With this setup, when hold both L2 and R2, causing both those layers to be active, the L2+R2 layer is automatically added, causing Circle to press "D".
+The L2+R2 layer will be removed as soon as let go of either L2 or R2.

+Here's some other technical details about combo layers:
+* They are specified by 2 or more layer names separated by '+' after the ``[Layer.`` prefix.
+* They are added as soon as all their base layers are active, and removed as soon as any of their base layers are removed.
+* They can not be directly referenced by name for commands like Add Layer because symbols like '+' are filtered out of command strings.
+* In terms of layer order, they stay immediately on top of the top-most of all of their base layers, but no higher.
+* In terms of parenting for commands that can specify "parent" or "grandparent" layer, etc, they treat the first of their listed base layers to be their parent (so ``[Layer.L2+R2]`` treats ``[Layer.L2]`` as its parent).

 ## Menus